netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    This document defines common types and groupings that are meant to be used for scheduling purposes such as event, policy, services, or resources based on date and time.
-For the sake of better modularity, the YANG module includes a set of recurrence related groupings with varying levels of representation (i.e., from basic to advanced) to accommodate a variety of requirements.
+For the sake of better modularity, the YANG module includes a set of recurrence-related groupings with varying levels of representation (i.e., from basic to advanced) to accommodate a variety of requirements.
    It also defines groupings for validating requested schedules and reporting scheduling status.